mojaloop/mojaloop/contribute/Decision-Items.md

 URLs can not be stored in a DB

 ## RAML vs. Swagger
-Allow teams to use Swagger v2.0 so they can test, document, and share their work without the RAML tools.
-ModusBox will use RAML and convert Swagger programmatically to RAML v0.8 for production.
-Public facing documentation in Swagger - (latest one is open api).
+Public facing documentation in Swagger/Open API.
 All components will be accessible over public internet by default.
 Use Open API for public facing APIs.
 See [Tools Decisions](Tools,-technology,-and-process-choices)

 ## RDS and Postgres use
-Because our customers can't depend on AWS, we can't take a dependency on AWS for services, likewise RDS costs go up with usage unlike hosted services, so we are are not using RDS.
+Our customers can't take a dependency on AWS, likewise RDS costs go up with usage unlike hosted services, so we are are not using RDS.

 We'll be using Postgres as our backend DB, but should minimized dependencies on Postgres to be as generic to SQL as possible.
 There can be multiple schemas in the server, but not across domains.
 There can be a single Postgres server in each domain (each DFSP and the Central domain have one).

 The Postgres server should NOT be in a Docker container as it doesn't scale or update properly.
 We'll needs scripts to backup and restore the DB and to reset the test accounts.
 Changes to the current configuration will occur over the next several sprints as lower priority backlog items.